promatty/empathy-connect/README.md

-#Setting MySql database
+# Setting up MySql Database

-Start up the MySql server and initialize a new database with the root user password being password.
+Start up the MySql server and initialize a new database with the root user's password being password.
-In mySQLWorkBench create a new scheme named empathy-connect.
+In mySQLWorkBench create a new scheme named empathy-connect

-##Setting up react app
+## Setting up react app

 In the project directory, run: